 Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under "Audit Fees."
 These services may include employee benefit plan audits, accounting consultations in connection with acquisitions and divestitures, attest services that are not required by statute or regulation, and consultations concerning financial accounting and reporting standards.
-These fees represent work performed in 2011 on an acquisition consummated by the Company.
+These fees represent work performed in 2013 on assistance with an SEC comment letter.